California CalWORKs Outcomes and Accountability Review (Cal-OAR)

 See the Cal-OAR Workplan

 CDSS has a whole team devoted to implementation of Cal-OAR and supporting our county and stakeholder partners!
-If you need support, please see our Program Improvement and Performance Section (PIPS) County Contacts list for the CQI Specialist assigned to your county.
+If you need support, please see our Program Innovation Section County Contacts list for the CQI Specialist assigned to your county.

 Check back regularly for additional information and details as Cal-OAR is implemented statewide!